iontodirel/libaprstrack/README.md

 The tests targets are: *aprstrack_tests* and *aprstrack_basic_periodic_test*.

 The assets folder contains the test data used by the tests.
-The tests assets can be regenerated using the `parse_packets.pl` script and the `generate_test_json` executable.
+The tests assets can be regenerated using the `scripts/parse_packets.pl` script and the `generate_test_json` executable.

 Supply `assets/mic_e_packets.txt` and `assets/position_packets.txt` to the Perl `scripts/parse_packets.pl` script.
 The Perl scrip hosts the FAP APRS parsing library, which is used to parse the packets.